Kaarsen leren maken.

 50% new paraffin

-10% stearin = from the candle residue/paraffin ratio.
+10% stearin = of the ratio of candle residues/paraffin.

 Paraffin candle.